dansmyers/IntroToCS/README.md

 1. **Autograded reading questions** from the Runestone text.
 These are easy to answer if you complete the required reading.

-2. A set of **five out-of-class programming assignments**.
+2. A set of **six out-of-class programming assignments**.
 These involve writing larger, more substantial programs that combine multiple techniques.
 They also require you to practice program development skills.

 3. The **CMS120L lab meetings**.
 Each lab consists of practice programs or activities to reinforce the topics we're covering that week.
 Six of the labs also incorporate hypothesis-based data collection that allows this course to account for the RFLA Science requirement.
 The labs will be graded on **completion** and I'll be there with you during each session to help you and check your work-in-progress.